dbakewel/netbots/README.md

 4. Understand how computer resources and network reliability affect a real-time system.
     * Run a tournament all on one computer and then run the same tournament all on different computers.
 Watch the network and CPU use.
     * What's the difference in outcome?
-    * What if you speed up the server by using the -stepsec server option or change the -msgdrop server option?
+    * What if you speed up the server by using the -stepsec server option or change the -droprate server option?
     * How do the stats differ?
 Why do they differ?

 5. Learn how having access to more information can improve program logic.